amberthoms/run-time-emulation/README.md

 For any questions, feel free to contact me via **amber.s.thoms@durham.ac.uk**.

 ## Repository Structure
-Each R script corresponds to a specific Section in the report and is divided into segments to reproduce each Figure.
+Each R script corresponds to a specific Section in the report and is divided into segments to reproduce each Figure.<br/>
-In addition, there are two folders titled "Stellar_AGN_feedback_2D_v2" and "Stochasticity_tests".
+In addition, there are two folders titled "Stellar_AGN_feedback_2D_v2" and "Stochasticity_tests".<br/>
-These folders contain the run locations, run times and halo catalogues for the EAGLE cosmological simulations performed by Dr Shaun Brown.
+These folders contain the run locations, run times and halo catalogues for the EAGLE cosmological simulations performed by Dr Shaun Brown.<br/>
-"Stellar_AGN_feedback_2D_v2" contains information about the evaluations of the Orthogonal Latin Hypercube and Wave 2 design (and additional run for completion).
+"Stellar_AGN_feedback_2D_v2" contains information about the evaluations of the Orthogonal Latin Hypercube and Wave 2 design (and additional run for completion). <br/>
-"Stochasticity_tests" contains information about the stochastic repetitions of a central point x1=x2=0.48698 which has been rerun 10 times.
+"Stochasticity_tests" contains information about the stochastic repetitions of a central point x1=x2=0.48698 which has been rerun 10 times.<br/>

 These scripts were developed using **R version 4.4.3 (2025-02-28) – "Trophy Case"**.